dzorlu/sdc/advanced_lane_detection/README.md

 ![transformation](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/writeup_images/perspective_transform2.png)

-Finally I applied some extra filtering like [histogram filters](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L168).
-Histogram filters are another layer to eliminate the outliers in the image by computing the pixel intensity along the horizontal axis and accepting pixels that are in the vicinity of the peak for right and left halves of the image.
+Finally I applied some extra [filtering](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L168).
+Histogram filter computes the pixel intensity along the horizontal axis and accepts pixels that are in the vicinity of the peak for right and left halves of the image.

-`TransformationPipeline` succinctly implements the pipelining discussed so far.
+`TransformationPipeline` succinctly implements the pipeline discussed so far with its method `transform`.
 Input is the incoming video frame and the output is the warped image that is undistorted, masked, warped, and filtered.

 ```
 class TransformationPipeline():